 bursting with new life

-Smithwater, high in silica content, is a soft water with a neutral pH and light minerality that is deliciously smooth to taste – the perfect accompaniment for any dining experience, formal or casual, and leisure pursuits.
+Smithwater, high in silica content, is a soft water with a neutral pH and gentle bead that is refreshing to the palate and deliciously smooth to taste – the perfect accompaniment for your dining experience.